-HSUK meets all the objectives for reduced intercity journey times between northern cities and for links to Manchester airport.
-It provides improved trans-Pennine freight links including a Manchester - Sheffield roll-on/roll-off lorry shuttle in lieu of the proposed trans-Pennine road tunnel; 25% longer than the current world record holder.
+HSUK meets all the journey time objectives for links between Northern cities and for links to Manchester Airport.
+It provides improved trans-Pennine freight links including a Manchester - Sheffield roll-on/roll-off lorry shuttle in lieu of the proposed trans-Pennine road tunnel; which would be 25% longer than the current world record holder.